gitxandert/audio_decoder/README.md

 # GART: Generative Audio in Real Time

 This project aims to facilitate real-time, generative audio in Rust.
-It will feature a scripting language that can be both interpreted and compiled into Rust code.
+It features a Bash-like scripting language that is interpreted by a REPL.

 ## Dependencies